Neal Ardley: Notts County

 Ardley was appointed as manager of Notts County on 23 November 2018, assisted by Neil Cox, with whom he worked with at AFC Wimbledon.
 On his arrival, Ardley said "that the chance to manage Notts County is one I couldn't let pass."
 The 2018–19 season ended in disappointment for Notts County and Ardley as it saw the club relegated to the National League on the final day of the season for the first time in their history.

 County looked to bounce straight back to the Football League and win an immediate promotion in a season that was interrupted by the COVID-19 pandemic.
 In June 2020, it was decided that the Play-Offs would go ahead with County finding themselves in third place when the table was determined on a points-per-game basis.
 County reached the final however were beaten 3–1 by Harrogate Town who were promoted to the Football League for the first time in their history.
 County also reached the semi-final of the FA Trophy, again falling to defeat to Harrogate Town in a delayed match that took place in September 2020.
 Ardley was sacked on 24 March 2021 with the club 14 points behind the league leaders, Sutton United.

 Solihull Moors

 On 14 June 2021, Ardley was appointed manager of National League side Solihull Moors.
-After an impressive October that saw his side get four wins and two draws from six matches, Ardley was awarded the league's Manager of the Month award with his goalkeeper Ryan Boot getting the Player of the Month award, conceding only one goal in these matches.
+After an impressive October that saw his side get four wins and two draws from six matches, Ardley was awarded the league's Manager of the Month award with his goalkeeper Ryan Boot getting the Player of the Month award, and the club conceding only one goal in these matches.
+The 2021–22 campaign saw the second-highest finish in the club's history, as they finished third before losing to Grimsby Town in the play-off final.
+Following a mid-table finish in the 2022–23 season, Ardley left the club "by mutual consent" in June 2023.

+York City

+On 6 September 2023, Ardley was announced as the new manager of York City.
+On 26 February 2024, he was sacked with the club sitting one point above the relegation zone.

+Woking

+On 18 December 2024, Ardley was appointed the manager of National League side, Woking.

+Ardley lost only one in his first seventeen matches in charge of the club.
+The only loss coming from his former side York City.